Metropolia-Garage-Club/Tutorials/vscode_docker_tutorial/get_started_with_docker.md

 ```
 docker system prune -f
 ```
 In the CMD line to clear the docker cache.

+You can also find the small prune icon by hovering over the "Docker" and "Images" tab lines in VSCode.
+This way you can easily prune (remove) existing images from memory as well as cached containers.

 More info on keeping [Docker clean](https://docs.docker.com/engine/manage-resources/pruning/).

 #### 6. Qemu and Docker